Get Inspired: How to get into fencing

-Fencing is great for all-round fitness, muscle toning, building core strength, coordination and balance.
+The sport is great for all-round fitness, muscle toning, building core strength, co-ordination and balance.
 Since you need to make lightning-fast decisions, it is also excellent for concentration and focus.

 People of all ages can compete in the sport.
 At the Olympics, Sophie Lamon of Switzerland won silver in the women's epee team at the 2000 Games when aged 15, and Austrian Karl Munich competed at the 1912 Games at the age of 64.

-Fencing is available to people of all ages and is a fast, dynamic and explosive sport.
-There are more than 300 clubs in the United Kingdom you can contact to arrange training and matches.
+Fencing is a fast, dynamic and explosive sport and there are more than 300 clubs in the United Kingdom you can contact to arrange training and matches.

 British Fencing's GO/FENCE scheme replaces the traditional metal sword with plastic and foam versions to allow an introduction to be cheaper, quicker and safer.